btdowner/Minecraft-Server/README.md

-open firewall on proxmox
+- open firewall on proxmox
-no ip in source ip
+- no ip in source ip
+- router changes Ip address used ddns
+- play while away from home